mirbyte/Android-Archiver/README.md

 # Android-Archiver
 Windows application that helps you copy files from your Android device to your computer.
 Much faster than using Windows File Explorer.
+Android Platform Tools are official and unmodified.
 If you found this useful, please drop a ⭐- it means a lot!

 [![License](https://img.shields.io/github/license/mirbyte/Android-Archiver?color=34A853&maxAge=604800)](https://raw.githubusercontent.com/mirbyte/Android-Archiver/master/LICENSE)
 ![Size](https://img.shields.io/github/repo-size/mirbyte/Android-Archiver?label=size&color=34A853&maxAge=86400)